 Just remember though that the Viking trip is pretty much an all-day activity.
 The boat leaves at 10:00 am and only gets back to Stockholm at 5:30 pm, so you won't have much time left for other sightseeing activities.

 1. The Viking Museum

-The first thing you’ll see after arriving on the island (well, after the restaurant and little beach playground) is the Viking museum and shop.
-It’s small, but houses an interesting exhibition which sheds some light on the times in which Birka was at its most powerful.
+The first thing you'll see after arriving on the island (well, after the restaurant and little beach playground) is the Viking museum and shop.
+This small, but interesting exhibition sheds some light on the times in which Birka was at its most powerful.

 2. The Viking Village